Poisoning Online Learning Filters: DDoS Attacks and Countermeasures: Introduction

 To this end, we formulate a controllable generative method that captures the sophisticated attack setting described above.
 We present \textsc{MimicShift}, a conditional generative method for controlling network traffic generation to generate shifting and unpredictable traffic.
 Our method is inspired by a controllable approach~\cite{tann2021rm} that is based on a conditional generative adversarial network, and it addresses the challenge of generating network requests of varying distributions.
 It is achieved by using request features such as \texttt{Request Len} and \texttt{TCP Window Size} that capture the intrinsic request properties.
 These features form the condition that we control to guide the traffic generative process.
 The method introduces control by leveraging the conditions, managed with a transparent Markov model, as a control vector.
 It allows us to influence the generative process.
 By specifying the density distribution parameters of the Markov model, the method can generate requests with different proprieties.

-We show that by the clever shifting of attack traffic distribution periodically, the attacker can effectively inundate online learning filtering systems through such poisoning attacks.
+We show that the attacker can effectively inundate online learning filtering systems through the clever shifting of attack distribution periodically through such poisoning attacks.
 We maintain that it is a compelling result as it suggests that existing proposed online filtering mechanisms are inadequate in mitigating poisoning attacks against online learning systems.
 We design a deep-learning-based generative approach, \textsc{MimicShift}, and demonstrate the effectiveness of poisoning attacks.
 The main advantage of \textsc{MimicShift} is the controllability of the generative process.
-It first learns normal behavior from normal traffic, and generates synthetic traffic that is subject to manipulation, producing requests of different specified distributions.
+It first learns the behavior of given traffic (either malicious traffic of a single attack profile or benign traffic of the victim that has been compromised) and generates synthetic traffic that is subject to manipulation, producing requests of different specified distributions.
 The control is performed in an easy-to-understand Markov process to derive traffic distribution based on the Markov model parameters.
 We believe that this Markov process provides an intuitive approach to the control of shifting traffic distributions.

 We evaluate the proposed controllable poisoning attack on two state-of-the-art online deep-learning DDoS filtering methods, N-over-D and Iterative Classifier~\cite{wjt_asiaccs21}.
 Our evaluation is performed on the same datasets presented in the existing online filtering work~\cite{wjt_asiaccs21} to set a fair comparison benchmark.
 The two publicly available network datasets are (1) CICIDS2017~\cite{icissp18} and (2) CAIDA UCSD ``DDoS Attack 2007''~\cite{caida07}.
 We use three separate DDoS attacks from these datasets, containing both generated traffic and anonymized traffic traces from a real-world attack, respectively.